tbma79/sane-research-group/content/authors/yuan-huang/_index.md

 user_groups:
   - Alumni
 ---
-Yuan works on Stream System and Artificial Intelligence.
+Yuan worked with Richard during NGNE program of NUS and then be a Research Assistant focusing on stream processing system.
 He was involved to the Trisk work as a second author and published this paper in SOCC.